Trusted WordPress tutorials, when you need them most.

 }

 We hope this guide helped you learn how to get word count stats in WordPress.
-You may also want to learn how to set up Google Analytics goals for your WordPress site, or check out our list of the best email marketing services for small businesses.
+You may also want to learn how to add a blog post checklist to the WordPress editor and our top picks for the best writing assistant software for WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.